zhenjia2017/RDUKG/README.md

   -    Confirm if the Neo4j service is running and accessible, input the URL ** http://localhost:7474 ** in your browser.

+  -    If you have any issues downloading or deploying the MKG, please contact Zhen Jia via mail: zjia@swjtu.edu.cn.

 ## MKG Usage Examples

 We provide a script **[DrugReview.py](mkg_usage/DrugReview.py)** that shows how to connect to and retrieve the MKG to verify a patient's medication safety based on rules and use cases.